cmuramoto/native-image-maven-plugin/README.md

 ### Output

-The plugin will set **workdir** based on project.build.directory, so the output of the executable can be placed on <project>/target, as if running the plugin with a local native-image executable.
+The plugin will set **workdir** based on project.build.directory, so the executable output can be placed on <project>/target, as if running the plugin with a local native-image executable.